-5G Market Research: What are the top players upto?
+5G Market Research: What are the top companies upto?

 5G – The most awaited technology for years altogether is finally here.
 A vast improvement over its predecessors – the technology has been in the headlines for quite a while.
-In our previous – the first – article in the 5G series, we covered the features that set 5G apart from its predecessors and its application areas in various domains ranging from healthcare to automotive industry, and from retail to public safety and surveillance.
-Given its extensive application areas, it makes one wonder – Which companies are working on 5G domain?
+This is the second article in the 5G series.
+In the first article, we covered the features that set 5G apart from its predecessors and its application areas in various domains ranging from healthcare to automotive industry, and from retail to public safety and surveillance.
+Given its extensive application areas, it makes one wonder – Which companies are working on the 5G domain?

 Well, we had the same question and the more we read, the more we got curious to discover the other agreements and partnerships signed in the 5G domain, the M&As and research partnerships with universities.
 It was a bountiful of data and given the understanding that you’d have the same questions – and in the meanwhile, to save you the hassle of spending days altogether reading about these partnerships – we summarized all the research activity, partnerships, agreements, and M&As of these major players below.